Seagrave: History

 One of the earliest mentions of this place is in the Domesday Book where named Segrave, it is listed amongst the lands in the wapentake of Goscote given to Henry de Ferrers by King William I. The land consisted of work for one plough and four acres of meadow.

 By the twelfth century, Seagrave was owned by the de Segrave family, who built a fortified manor house in the parish.
 Their familial coat of arms was later adopted by the village.
 In March 1234, Richard Siward, at the head of a company of outlaws, ravaged Stephen de Segrave's native place, evidently Seagrave; burnt his fine houses, oxen, and stores of grain, and carried off many valuable horses and rich spoil.
 Later, the same band ravaged Alconbury, and burnt his buildings there.
 In 1346, population growth led to the division of the wapentake; for judicial matters, Seagrave was in the hundred of East Goscote.

 The effects of parliamentary enclosure on social and economic aspects of England and its people can be understood by examining the results of the Seagrave Inclosure Act 1759 (33 Geo.
 2. c.
 25 Pr.), which effectively converted copyhold tenure in the open fields to freehold tenure.

 The village attempts to preserve its better buildings through repurposing.
-The Primitive Methodist chapel was converted into a house which still has the original nameplate, with Primitive spelled in an obsolete form as 'Primative'.
+The Primitive Methodist chapel was converted into a house which still has the original nameplate, with Primitive spelled in an obsolete form as 'Primitive'.

 Leicester City F.C. opened a new state of the art training facility on the site of the village's former Park Hill Golf Club in December 2020.

 George Dunn, keeper of the card, lived in the village for an 18-month spell while on an extended holiday from Loughborough.